Both terms are different.

 But all that is a bit stressful.
 So, let’s say that I trust you are a polite person with moral and ethical principles, and that if your project becomes a little known, people will know it, and I will know it.

-If you are a Pro License user, nothing happens.
+If you are a Pro License or a Broadcast License user, nothing happens.

 I do not make exclusive works for free.
 The only music for free that I compose is for everybody and I always make it by my own decision, no responding to requests.